BB - History

 Further reading !

-Now you have a taste of BB's history, you might also like to read some of Jameson Wooders personal views about Berkshire Bedlam, expressed in 2 articles contributed to 'Morris Matters' entitled 'Beyond the Black Book with Berkshire Bedlam - a personal view of a Modern Morris Tradition'.
-While written a few years ago, these provide further fascinating insights on the side's history, background and subsequent development, plus a review of the ideology and motivation of the team, and are still very relevant for the Berkshire Bedlam of today despite the further passage of time.
-Click here for Part 1 and here for Part 2 (articles are in Microsoft Word format).
+Now you have a taste of BB's history, you might also like to read some of Jameson Wooders personal views about Berkshire Bedlam and how it changed and developed in its first 20 odd years, expressed in articles contributed to 'Morris Matters' in 2000 and entitled 'Beyond the Black Book with Berkshire Bedlam - a personal view of a Modern Morris Tradition'.
+These articles (now combined into 1 Word document) provide further fascinating insights on the side's history, background and subsequent development.
+They also contain a review of the ideology and motivation of the team, and are still very relevant for the Berkshire Bedlam of today despite the further passage of time.
+Click here to download!

 Back to Top of Page